Please Stop Paying for Consumer Proposal Representation

 In addition to paying a fee for unnecessary advice that you can get for free from a Licensed Insolvency Trustee, many debt advisors use complicated language in their agreements to make it appear as though they are doing more during the consumer proposal process than they actually are.

-This includes things like ‘preparing your proposal’, ‘negotiating with your creditors’ and ‘stopping creditor calls’, when in fact, they are not able to do any of those things, and they are actually being undertaken by a Licenced Insolvency Trustee who you will be paying separately.
+This includes things like ‘preparing your proposal’, ‘negotiating with your creditors’ and ‘stopping creditor calls’, when in fact, they are not able to do any of those things, and they are actually being undertaken by a Licensed Insolvency Trustee who you will be paying separately.

-By making it appear as though they are providing you with these services, debt-advisors are able to trick you into paying their hidden fees, when in fact, you could be getting the very same service from working with a Licenced Insolvency Trustee alone – you’re essentially paying for the same services twice!
+By making it appear as though they are providing you with these services, debt-advisors are able to trick you into paying their hidden fees, when in fact, you could be getting the very same service from working with a Licensed Insolvency Trustee alone – you’re essentially paying for the same services twice!

 If your debt-advisor is claiming to be reaching out to your creditors, to be able to stop creditor calls or to be putting together your proposal, then they are lying to you and you are being tricked.